Skip to main content

 ALT caption needed here

-Hydrogen as an alternative fuel source is already in use in different parts of the world, and is scaling at a rapid pace in the United States.
+Hydrogen as an alternative fuel source is already in use in different parts of the world.

 Our teams are looking at ways in which we can “future-proof” the gas delivery system to be able to accept low-carbon hydrogen in the future.
-Currently, green hydrogen is not commercially available, but analysts are predicting that it will become cost-effective within the next decade as the supply chain matures.
+Currently, green hydrogen is not commercially available, but analysts are predicting that it will become cost-effective as the supply chain matures.

 In April 2021, we ran our first hydrogen pilot at our Georgetown Training Facility.
-As a part of this pilot, our teams tested different levels of hydrogen and natural gas blends on our gas system, testing for leaks, air quality after combustion, gas quality, and impact on the appliances used.
+As a part of this pilot, our teams tested different levels of hydrogen and natural gas blends on our gas system, testing for leaks, air quality after combustion, gas quality, and compatibility with the appliances used.

 We’re a founding member of the Renewable Hydrogen Alliance, a non-profit trade association established to promote and advocate using renewable electricity to produce hydrogen and climate neutral derivative fuels.

-PSE is running hydrogen pilots to explore this clean fuel source
+PSE is running hydrogen pilots to explore this cleaner fuel source

 Learn More